-... a roughly 200 mile-long trail through the Scottish wilderness, which has been on my radar for quite a while and ranks pretty high on my bucket list, together with the Arctic Circle Trail in Greenland.
+... a roughly 200 mile-long hike through the Scottish wilderness, which has been on my radar for quite a while and ranks pretty high on my bucket list, together with the Arctic Circle Trail in Greenland.
 Once the opportunity arises to tackle one of these hikes, I pick the Cape Wrath Trail after careful consideration.

 The main reasons: The ridiculously expensive and complicated journey to Greenland as well as the cultural aspect.
 While I try to give big towns and cities on my hikes a wide berth, visiting a pub or fish'n'chips now and then to mingle with the locals is something I enjoy doing as it ads a bit of a social aspect to my solo-hiking, something I wouldn't have on the Arctic Circle Trail, which is 10 days through absolute wilderness.
 Whereas the landscape in Greenland might be a bit more impressive (that a matter of argument of course), the CWT offers the better "package" overall.

 Being an unmarked trail through rugged and somewhat isolated terrain, partly without a visible path, CWT is demanding a fair bit of navigation skills and self-sufficiency.
 A welcome new challenge, which after hiking Te Araroa and the Swiss Alps, I hope to be ready to tackle during September and October 2019.
 After reading through several trip reports, a hiking duration of 14-20 days seems realistic, assumed no severe weather and injuries get in my way.